kristofzerbe/Mentions-United/README.md

 | \[apiBaseUrl\]       | String | Base URL of API proxy, if existing |
 | \[apiTokenReadOnly\] | String | Token to access Pixelfed's API in Read-Only mode, if no proxy |

-For Pixelfed instances, you must specify an **authentication token** when accessing the **public API**, which you can create in the Pixelfed settings under ‘Applications’.
+For Pixelfed instances, you must specify an **authentication token** when accessing the **public API**, which you can create in the Pixelfed settings under 'Applications'.
 Only one with read-only rights is required.

 In the plugin options you can either enter the token **directly** (if you don't care that anyone can use it to read your public Pixelfed data) or you can enter the base URL of an **API proxy** through which the Pixelfed requests are passed.